sarahisyoung/Visual-Imitation-Made-Easy/README.md

 To train with custom data, see [this](data_cleaning/README.md) for details on data processing.

-1. Download the sample data from dropbox by running this script.
+1. Download the data (~45 GB) from dropbox by running this script.
+Feel free to comment out training/validation URL to download just a small sample of the data.
     ```shell
     python download_data.py
     ```